21 October 2020

 Our crews are continuing to do critical work to keep the electricity network running for everyone during this time.
-Sadly many of our field crews and contact centre staff have been abused almost daily as they continue to do this critical work.

-We have launched a campaign called 'Give Us A Wave' to ask for public support for our people during this time.
-They are out there fixing the little problems now, so they don’t become big problems down the track.
+We launched a campaign called 'Give Us A Wave' to ask for public support for our people during this time.
+They are still out there fixing the little problems now, so they don’t become big problems down the track.
 You can learn more about the campaign and watch a short film from our staff here.

 Ausgrid is continuing to work with our staff to meet their needs and the needs of our customers as best we can.
 We have implemented a number of practice changes to the way we operate including: